anershab/email-generator/README.md

 #### Styling

+Many email clients do not support tags like `<div>`: you should heavily favor use of React-Email components included in the project.
+They serve as semantic wrappers for tags tested on most email clients which have fallen out favor in modern frontend applications (such as `<td`).
+You can [read more about their usage here](https://react.email/docs/components/).

+_You do not need to include `<Html>` or `<Head>` in your component.
+The backend takes care of this._

-These components only support vanilla CSS.
+The project only support vanilla CSS.
 An additional requirement is that the CSS file is named exactly like the component file itself.
 For example, `Welcome.jsx` and `Welcome.css`.
 Importing any other CSS files into the component will result in the styling being lost in the transformation.

 ## Server